 A mother's memoir of her daughter's battle with brain cancer.

 This is a very good book.
 I recommend it to everyone, even if they are not parents of children with cancer.
 It's about how a mom deals with raising a spirited daughter, the push-and-pull of how much to let the daughter do what she wants and it's about how to reconcile our parental choices with how we were brought up ourselves.
 It's about the spunk and life of a young woman as she goes through treatment for brain cancer.
 It's about families, it's about us.
 Very insightful.
 [PF, 7/2011]

 Educating the Child With Cancer

-A Guide for Parents and Teachers, edited by Nancy Keene.
-2003
+A Guide for Parents and Teachers, 2nd edition, edited by Ruth Hoffman.

 A fantastic and complete resource, written by top researchers in the childhood cancer education field; parent's personal experiences are also included.
 Available free through American Childhood Cancer Organization.

 Negotiating the Special Education Maze: A Guide for Parents and Teachers

 3rd ed., Anderson, Winifred, Stephen Chitwood, and Deidre Hayden.
 Bethesda, Maryland: Woodbine House, 1997

 Excellent, well-organized text clearly explains the step-by-step process necessary to obtain help for your child.
 Has up-to-date resource list and a comprehensive bibliography.
 Step-by-step guide to obtaining help for your child.
 If you only read one book on this subject, this should be the one.

 Back to School: A Handbook for Educators of Children with Life-threatening Diseases in the Yeshiva/Day School System